mosn/layotto/docs/en/start/configuration/start.md

 receive watch event, &{Key:hello1 Content: Group:default Label:default Tags:map[] Metadata:map[]}
 ```

-### Next step
+## Next step
+### What did this client Demo do?
+The demo client uses the golang version SDK provided by Layotto, and invokes Layotto's Configuration API to add, delete, modify, and subscribe to configuration data.

-Layotto provides the golang version of the SDK, which is located in the runtime/sdk directory.
-Users can directly call the services provided by Layotto through the corresponding SDK.
+The sdk is located in the `sdk` directory.
+Users can invoke the Layotto API using the sdk.

+In addition to using sdk, you can also interact with Layotto directly through grpc in any language you like.

+In fact, sdk is only a very thin package for grpc, using sdk is about equal to directly using grpc.

+### Let's continue to experience other APIs
+Explore other Quickstarts through the navigation bar on the left.